 When the inspection identified findings, much of the details listed above should only be stated in the Observations and Findings section.
 The Scope section should not duplicate any portion of the Observations and Findings section.
 Therefore, when the inspection identified findings, the Scope section should be shorter.

-The cope section should not include a detailed list of the documents reviewed for that inspection area.
+The Scope section should not include a detailed list of the documents reviewed for that inspection area.
 The attachment to the inspection report should include the list of documents reviewed.
-The last sentence of the cope should read, “The attachment to this inspection report lists the documents reviewed by the inspectors.”
+The last sentence of the Scope section should read, “The attachment to this inspection report lists the documents reviewed by the inspectors.”

 b.
 Observations and Findings.
-As used in this , the term "observation" refers to a fact; or any detail noted during an inspection.
+As used in this IMC, the term "observation" refers to a fact; or any detail noted during an inspection.
 Observations must be objective and will not consult, praise, or criticize a vendor.
 The observations and findings should be consistent with the scope.
 For example, if the scope was to review corrective action records, the observations and findings should not discuss problems with receipt inspection records.

 The Observations and Findings section should not duplicate any portion of the Scope section.
 Therefore, when the inspection did not identify findings, the Observations and Findings section should state, “No findings of significance were identified.”